 Hier was ik / Then me now is a book about a woman who creatively tries to survive a generation clash by incorporating everyday objects and lifestyle of the past into the present.

-Nominated for the Unseen Dummy Award 2014; exhibited at 2 faculties of HKU and the photo festivals of Naarden, Belfast, Unseen, Fotoboek!, Schiedam, Athens and Arles.
+Nominated for the Unseen Dummy Award; exhibited at the photo festivals of Naarden, Belfast, Unseen, Fotoboek!, Schiedam, Athens and Arles.

 Hier was ik (Then me now)

 Artist book, 205 x 255 mm, 112 pages.